Identifying Australian Flying Termites From Ants

 Of course, as explained, they may have access to wood such as skirting boards but there is no constant source of water and no soil to turn into mud to build a protective cave.
 And there is nowhere to hide from you squirting fly-spray in their direction either.

 If this is your predicament, you should carefully inspect inside for hollowed-out timbers where they have been busy.
-Do not tear timbers apart, you need to keep them busy, undisturbed and feeding so that you can add pouches of Colony Killer Termite Bait which they take back to kill off the queen and the whole nest (wherever it is).
+Do not tear timbers apart, you need to keep them busy, undisturbed and feeding so that you can add pouches of Colony Killer Termite Treatment which they take back to kill off the queen and the whole nest (wherever it is).

 Australian Termites Fly-in Warm Weather, Usually on Humid Evenings